Job Search Tips (and Slips)- Follow These Directions:

 It’s almost as if this is what we think about following instructions:

 Follow the instructions in the job ad!
-This is the #1 Job Search Tip (and Slip) for January.
+This is the #1 Job Search Tip from my hiring friends.

 (BTW, he also told me about a stained & tattered resume that came in …. ewwwww!
 But I know none of YOU would do that!
 Right??
 The condition of the resume cancelled out any positive impression she may have made by actually following the ad that said to bring the resume in person.)